haroldadmin/partner-api/README.md

 ## OpenAPI Schema Files
 Please, refer to OpenAPI schema files (`.yaml` and/or `.json`) for detailed reference of the API.
 This document only provides a general overview and flow of the APIs.

+## Content-Type
+All API requests and response expect and return content in `application/json` by default unless explicitly specified otherwise.

 ## Environments
 The endpoints below are tentative, however upcover will still offer three seperate environments for partner APIs.